sloanahrens/devops-toolkit-tutorials/1-1-microservices-django.md

-# Part 1: A Modest Django Web App
+# Part 1: Microservices: A Modest Django Web App

 In order to do our DevOps work, we need a software application to build, test and deploy.
 We will ultimately deploy our application as several microservices, but first we have to build it.